-Review the last two paragraphs on page 111 finishing on page 112.
+Review the last two paragraphs on page 111 finishing up on page 112.
 Write about your sexual relationship history.
 Was it selfish or not?
 Was there any sexual abuse or boundary violations?
 What are healthy sexual boundaries?
 Discuss.
+Share your insights with your CoDA sponsor, co-sponsor, or Step study group if you feel comfortable.

-(Extra Credit: On page 103 read the section "What is Thirteenth Stepping?")
+(Extra Credit: On page 103 read the section "What is 'Thirteenth Stepping?'")

-It is imperative to develop healthy communication boundaries in all our personal interactions.
+imperative develop lt is to healthy communication boundaries in all our personal interactions.
 All of us suffer from this "dis-ease of perception" to some degree.
 We all have stuff.
-When we change our inner talk and outer talk from "you" statements to "I" statements, we say "I noticed...," "I feel...," & "I need..."
-This is an effective skill which brings clarity, dispels enmeshment, and sets boundaries so we can more easily identify what is our stuff and what is another person's stuff
+When we change our inner talk and outer talk from "you"

+statements to "I" statements, we say "I noticed...," "I feel...," and "I need..."
+This is an effective skill which brings clarity, dispels enmeshment, and sets boundaries so we can more easily identify what is our stuff and what is another person's stuff.

-15. Read pages 112 &113.
+15. Read pages 112-113.
 Discuss the concept of internal boundaries.
 What is self-containment?
 What is emotional safety?
 How can you ensure that your self-worth is not diminished by another person's words or behavior?
-Do not internalize others' words, messages, or actions until you can determine if any of it is hurtful or not.
+It is healthier to not internalize others' words, messages, or actions until you can determine if any of it is hurtful or not.
+What other people think or say about you is none of your business.
 If it is loving, you can bring it into your heart.
+If not, let it drop.
+With your Higher Power's help, you can discover your intrinsic self-worth.
 What visualizations can you use to protect yourself?

-Memorize these five internal boundaries & put them in your Recovery Toolbox:
+1. .
+Memorize these five internal boundaries and put them in vour Recovery Toolbox:

-- I know where I stop, and you begin. - I know what is my business and what is none of my business. - I know the difference between my emotions and others' emotions. - I recognize what is and what is not my responsibility. - I am aware what is and what is not comfortable or safe for me.
+- I know where I stop, and you begin. - I know what is my business and what is none of my business. - I know the difference between my emotions and others' emotions. - I recognize what is and what is not my responsibility. - I am aware of what is and what is not • comfortable or safe for me.

-What comes up for you when you hear these boundaries?
+What comes up for you when you hear these internal boundaries?
 How do you feel?
-Visualize yourself saying these boundaries to other people.
-Also visualize stating these boundaries silently to yourself when you are fearful or communicating with an unsafe person.
+Visualize yourself saying these boundaries out loud to other people.
+Also visualize stating these boundaries silently to yourself when you are fearful communicating with an unsafe or person.
 Write your insights in your journal.